-Terminate is a signal to the counterparty that this side is dropping the binding between the logical session and the underlying transport.
-A session may terminate its transport if there are no more messages to send but it intends to restart at a later time.
+Terminate is a signal to the peer that a party intends to drop the binding between the logical session and the underlying transport.
+Either peer may terminate its transport if there are no more messages to send but it expects to re-establish the logical session at a later time.

-An established session becomes terminated (stops being established) for the following reasons:
+An established session becomes terminated (stops being established) for any of the following reasons:

 - One of the peers receives a Terminate message. - The transport was abruptly disconnected. - The keep-alive interval expired and no keep-alive message received.
 It is recommended to allow some leniency in timeout to allow for slight mismatches of timers between parties. - The peer violated this protocol.
-A specific example of protocol violation is to send a RetransmitRequest while another one is in progress. - Additionally, a transport should be terminated if an unrecoverable error occurs in message parsing or framing.
+A specific example of protocol violation is to send a RetransmitRequest while another one is in progress.

+Additionally, a transport should be terminated if an unrecoverable error occurs in message parsing or framing.